mjpavlik/mjpavlik.github.io/_publications/2025_mapping-the-margins.md

 ---
-title: "Mapping the Margins: Geospatial Tools for Measuring Informal and Illicit Economies"
+title: "Mapping the Margins: Geospatial Tools for the Measurement of Informal Economies"
 layout: publication
 collection: publications
 abstract: >